MoserMichael/jscriptparse/README.md

 The moral: you can learn a lot with this type of project! (i think the important part is to keep notes, otherwise you tend to forget the details...)

 ... also it's a fascinating kind of project, when you start to use your own stuff for other purposes.
 As as if you are forming your own reality, somehow!

+It's kind of a philosophical problem, wheather language has an inluence on thought (even less so with programming langauges, as these aren't quite for real).
+Still, having your program that intreprets commands to do general computations is a big wow moment...